 Application & AdmissionPage address: http://ahn.mnsu.edu/nursing/undergraduate/basic/admissions.html

 Application for admission to the Pre-Licensure Program is a separate process, in addition to being admitted to the University.
+Admission is competetive; meeting minimum requirements does not guarentee acceptance.
 Application periods occur twice a year.
 Application deadlines are always the third Friday of fall and spring semester.

-The fall 2018 application is now CLOSED.
-The spring 2019 application will become available in July.
-That application deadline is Friday, September 14, 2018.
+The spring 2019 application is now available.
+The application deadline is Friday, September 14, 2018.

 - Completion of 30 semester credits.